FarshadZeinali/AndroidSwipeableViewComponent/README.md

 you screen with touch your finger from left to right or right to left of screen view and then you can do other task that you want.

-You can download this project from here to use use of this project is very simple.
+You can download this project from here to use. use of this project is very simple.

 notice :